 According to historian T.J.
 Stiles, “Bloody Bill” and his gang deserved their grisly reputation.

 “Bloody Bill Anderson was tying human scalps to his bridle.
 Guys were hung.
 Guys were decapitated.
 Both sides had their heads cut off, riding around with them on poles.
 Some of those guys would cut off ears of the guys that they had killed and would make necklaces out of them.”

 Anderson was selective when it came to recruitment.
 He turned away everyone except for the most brutal fighters.
-The James brothers made the cut.
+However, the James brothers made the cut.

-To witness horrific brutality on a daily basis would’ve had an immeasurable effect on Jesse James who was in his formative years.
+Jesse James, witnessing this brutality on a daily basis, must have had an immeasurable effect on his emotional development during his formative years.

 Centralia Massacre and Battle